Vindexus/HeresyWorld/classes/guardsman.md

 When you **don't fall back despite imminent danger** you and your allies gain +1 armor as long as you don't retreat.

 ### Imperial Infantryman's Uplifting Primer
+You gain +1 to Spout Lore rolls about war.

+### Battle Senses
 You gain +1 to Discern Realities while in combat.

 ### Armored
 You ignore the *clumsy* tag on armor that you wear.

+### Shield of the Imperium
+You always gain +1 hold when using Defend, even on a 6-.

+### Deadly Cover
+When you get a 7-9 on Suppressing Fire you may choose to expend another use of your weapon to deal your damage.
+On a 10+ you may choose to expend another use of your weapon to deal +1d4 damage.